 |From revelation to fulfillment

 Bruce Anderson is a published immunologist, biophysicist, wounded healer, masters swimmer and an internationally televised human rights musician.
 Bruce graduated Phi Beta Kappa, cum laude from UC Irvine with a B.S. degree in biology and pursued the Ph.D. in medical science at the University of New Mexico School of Medicine.
-Bruce was knocked out of his traditional career due to an occupational illness, with the following story describing his journey on the path of the wounded healer.
+Bruce was knocked out of his traditional career due to occupational mercury intoxication, with the following story describing his journey on the path of the wounded healer.

 While at UC Irvine in 1983, I had the prophetic dream that would shape the events of my life and career.
 At the time, I was taking a course on the psychology of dreaming and reading the autobiography of the Swiss psychiatrist, Carl Jung, M.D.
 After a series of precognitive dreams, the following dream predicted the events that took place between 2002 and 2006.